-Role of the Board and Audit Committee
+Role of the Board and Audit and Risk 'Committee

-The CABI Board has a fundamental role to play in the management of risk, some of which may be delegated to Audit Committee.
+The CABI Board has a fundamental role to play in the management of risk, some of which may be delegated to Audit and Risk Committee.
 The role is to:

 - Approve and monitor the risk management strategy and demonstrate the commitment to effective risk management. - Set the tone and influence the culture of risk management within CABI.
-This includes determining what types and levels of risk are acceptable (the socalled risk appetite) and which are not, and to provide a framework within which the appropriate level of exposure to risk can be determined in particular circumstances. - Annually reviewing CABI's approach to risk management and, if appropriate, recommending changes or improvements to key elements of its processes, policies and procedures. - Approve major decisions affecting CABI's risk profile or exposure. - Review at least annually CABI's key strategic risks and the management approaches for each. - In the CABI Annual Report publish a Corporate Governance statement which summarizes the risk management policy, following advice from senior management, and external and internal audit.
+This includes determining what types and levels of risk are acceptable (the risk appetite) and which are not, and to provide a framework within which the appropriate level of exposure to risk can be determined in particular circumstances. - Annually reviewing CABI's approach to risk management including risk appetite and, if appropriate, recommending changes or improvements to key elements of its processes, policies and procedures. - Approve major decisions affecting CABI's risk profile or exposure.

+- Determine and review at least annually CABI's key strategic risks and the management approaches for each. - In the CABI Annual Report and Financial Statements publish a Corporate Governance statement which summarizes the risk management policy.